kids-first/kf-alignment-workflow/readme.md

   # IF WGS or CREATE gVCF
   wgs_calling_interval_list: { type: 'File?', doc: "WGS interval list used to aid scattering Haplotype caller" }
   wgs_coverage_interval_list: { type: 'File?', doc: "An interval list file that contains the positions to restrict the wgs metrics assessment" }
-  wgs_evaluation_interval_list: { type: 'File?', doc: "Target intervals to restrict gvcf metric analysis (for VariantCallingMetrics)" }
+  wgs_evaluation_interval_list: { type: 'File?', doc: "Target intervals to restrict gVCF metric analysis (for VariantCallingMetrics)" }
   # IF WXS
   wxs_bait_interval_list: { type: 'File?', doc: "An interval list file that contains the locations of the WXS baits used (for HsMetrics)" }
   wxs_target_interval_list: { type: 'File?', doc: "An interval list file that contains the locations of the WXS targets (for HsMetrics)" }